 Stereotypes in Society

 A “Stereotype” is defined by the Oxford English Dictionary to be “a preconceived and oversimplified idea of the characteristics which typify a person, situation, etc.; an attitude based on such a preconception…” Usage of the word is commonly used in society to describe the phenomena of generalizing attributes to different groups of people, which this definition notes.
 To Stereotype or Not to Stereotype by Fein, Hippel, and Spencer provides an interesting insight into the nature of the stereotype.
-Using Kunda and Sinclair’s article to ground their analysis of stereotype, Fein et al. points out that stereotypes are a result of motivation (52).
+Using Kunda and Sinclair’s article to ground their analysis of stereotype, Fein et al. point out that stereotypes are a result of motivation (52).
 The researchers concluded that this motivation was likely to support the self-esteem of the subject.
 If the subject had low self-esteem, they would utilize negative stereotypes to boost their own feelings.
 If the subject received a compliment, they would utilize positive stereotypes in order to maximize the validity in which they perceived this compliment (50).

 Similarly to one of my own questions about stereotypes, Fein et al. considers that stereotypes may be “activated automatically on exposure to stereotyped groups, group labels, or similar cues” (50).
 Are stereotypes synthesized as part of human nature or are they imposed through interactions with others?
 Fein et al. goes on by analyzing the motivation behind stereotypes, citing their use to attack character by applying generalizations to an individual (50).
 Inversely, stereotypes can be positive and thus increase the trust or credibility of a group. “…participants who received praise from a Black doctor were quicker to activate the positive stereotype for doctor.
 Presumably, these participants were motivated to see the target person positively so that they could feel better about the praise he offered them” (50).
 Thus, stereotypes can be used as a means to dehumanize and isolate a group or to boost the perception of an individual (based on the stereotype used).
 Stereotypes are generalizations that are applied to an individual in order to provide the illusion that they are part of a larger group.
 Qualities that may be observed in several members of the group will immediately be attributed to others, ignoring the possibility for variance in an individual group.

 The original definition for stereotype also hints at its current definition: “The method or process of printing in which a solid plate of type-metal, cast from a papier-mâché or plaster mould taken from the surface of a forme of type, is used for printing from instead of the form itself” (“Stereotype.”).
 Similarly to a printing press, stereotyping a human imprints ideals onto every individual in a group.
 Although it may be useful to print masses of newspapers, stereotypes limit the possibility of unique human beings by mixing the group into one.
 Stereotypes result in a group full of variety being constrained to an image put forth by society.
 These stereotypes exist for any group: race, gender, sexuality, occupation, or age all have different groups with stereotypes for each.
+This is very interesting, though I wonder if it might be better situated further up in your paper?